How to Freeze Your Credit For Free: Everything You Need to Know

 Assistant V.P. of Retail & Bank Security Officer

-Anyone can now freeze and unfreeze their credit for free, thanks to a new federal law that went into effect on Sept.
-21. Credit freezes were already free in Iowa and Nebraska (under state laws passed earlier this year), but now residents in South Dakota— and states across the nation — can also lock down their credit for free.
+Anyone can now freeze and unfreeze their credit for free, thanks to a new federal law that went into effect on September 21, 2018.
+Credit freezes were already free in Iowa and Nebraska (under state laws passed earlier this year), but now residents in South Dakota — and states across the nation — can also lock down their credit for free.

 A credit freeze can be one of your most effective lines of defense to protect yourself from fraud and identity theft.
-However, before placing a freeze of your own, you should be aware of all the details that freezing your credit involves.
+However, we want you to be aware of all the details that freezing your credit involves.
 Read on to learn how to freeze your credit for free and what a credit freeze entails.

 Credit Freeze FAQs